Morrow-Yang/Morrow-Yang/README.md

-Year 1 Undergrad student at Yuanpei College, Peking University
+Year 2 Undergrad student at Yuanpei College, Peking University

-Major in Psychology

-Interest in Philosophy, Linguistics, Literature and Music

-Maimai DX player

-ABSOLUTE GREENHAND to coding and math 😔

-Email: yangmingtian@stu.pku.edu.cn

-Literally nice to meet you online!!!
+Major in Psychology, with an inter-disciplinary program "AI + Psychological & Cognitive Sciences"

+**Interest in**
+- Applied Psychology (ie, how psychology is implemented in real life)
+- use of AI in psychology research